snowplow/documentation/docs/collecting-data/collecting-data-from-third-parties/adjust-webhook/index.md

 We have elected to grab _all_ the data that Adjust makes available with an install event (at the time of writing).

-For a complete list of data Adjust can send, see the [Adjust placeholder documentation 14](https://partners.adjust.com/placeholders/).
+For a complete list of data Adjust can send, see the [Adjust placeholder documentation](https://partners.adjust.com/placeholders/).

 At the end of this post we’ll describe how you can tailor your setup to grab just a subset.